ashleynilo/fprime/docs/documentation/user-manual/gds/seqgen.md

 | TB_FPGA_TIME | 4 | Sequence will run when time is synchronized with FPGA/hardware clock |
 | TB_DONT_CARE | 0xFFFF | Sequence will run regardless of flight software timebase |

-!!! note
+> [!NOTE]
-    The above descriptions represent typically usages of these time bases but are project specific i.e. TB_SC_TIME might derive time from an internet time source.
+> The above descriptions represent typically usages of these time bases but are project specific i.e. TB_SC_TIME might derive time from an internet time source.